opentensor/developer-docs/docs/btcli-permissions.md

 ### `wallet`

-Wallet subcommands have a variety of uses and must be run on all different kinds of workstation.
+`wallet` subcommands have a variety of uses and must be run on all different kinds of workstation.

-This command is required to provision keys to `btcli`, so it can access your wallet.
+The `wallet` command is required to provision keys to `btcli`, so it can access your wallet.
 This is essentially the equivalent of logging in/authentication.
-This is true for both coldkeys (which all users require), and hotkeys (required only by miners and validators, and for advanced functions).
+This is true for both coldkeys, which all users require, and hotkeys, which are required only by miners and validators as well as for advanced functions.

 :::tip mind your keys
 See: [Coldkey and Hotkey Workstation Security](./getting-started/coldkey-hotkey-security)